- Reference Number: HEY-764/2016

 Please return the aid if it develops any faults.
 Please do not attempt any home repairs, as this may invalidate the warranty.
 Avoid over-tightening the top or base as this will lead to cracking.
 To prevent the unit hitting a hard surface, please use the neck cord or carry case.

-Should you require further advice on the issues contained in this sheet, please do not hesitate to contact the Speech and Language Therapy Department on: (01482) 604331
+If you have any further questions, please do not hesitate to contact the Speech and Language Therapy Department on telephone number: (01482) 463155.

 Under the General Data Protection Regulation and the Data Protection Act 2018 we are responsible for maintaining the confidentiality of any information we hold about you.
 For further information visit the following page: Confidential Information about You.